Bangladesh: Market Profile

 - Bangladesh is the third most-populated country in South Asia (after India and Pakistan).
 It shares borders with India to the north, west and east, and overlooks the Bay of Bengal to the south.
 Since gaining independence in 1971, the country has faced a number of challenges, including poverty reduction, confrontational politics and an inefficient public sector, while also setting out to undertake ambitious economic and social reforms.
 Bangladesh has maintained macroeconomic stability and rapid GDP growth despite dysfunctional politics.
 It has also witnessed a rise in foreign direct investment, particularly in the energy, telecoms and export processing sectors.

 - An abundant supply of labour has made Bangladesh the world’s second largest exporter of ready-made garments (RMG) after China.
 Garment exports and hefty remittances from Bangladeshi migrant workers abroad (about 55% are from the Middle East) are key economic drivers.
 Another contributor to economic growth is the expanding microfinance sector, which covers millions of rural borrowers, agro entrepreneurs, cottage industries and small businesses.
-People living in extreme poverty have plummeted to about 14% of the population from over 40% in the early 1990s.
+People living in extreme poverty have plummeted to about 13% of the population from over 40% in the early 1990s.

 - Bangladesh’s textiles and garments sector is vital to its economy, providing almost four million jobs and accounting for over 80% of its exports.
 Garment products are shipped mostly to the US and EU.
-Bangladesh mainly imports machinery and petroleum products from China and India.
-Since the Rana Plaza factory collapse in 2013, Bangladesh has adopted measures to improve workplace safety and has raised the minimum wage.
-The garment sector is witnessing faltered demand from developed markets due to currency weaknesses with continual challenges in upgrading products.
+Bangladesh mainly imports machinery, textiles and petroleum products from China and India.
+Since the Rana Plaza factory collapsed in 2013, Bangladesh has adopted some measures to improve workplace safety and has raised the minimum wage.
+Export of RMG products has picked up since 2017 thanks to the economic recovery in the advanced economies.